charichard09/pig-latin/README.md

 Describe: pigLatin()

-Test: "It will test a word that begins with 'qu', if true move 'qu' to back and add 'ay'."
+Test: "It will test a word that begins with 'qu', move 'qu' to back and add 'ay'."
 Code:
 const textPassage = "quack";
 pigLatin(textPassage);